The Sacrament of the Holy Communion

 Children are generally prepared to receive their first Holy Communion when they reach the second grade.
 They are prepared through a special program and must already be attending religious education classes or attending Catholic grade school.
 Older children may be prepared separately from the second graders.
 For further information, please contact the Faith Formation office at (410) 531-6688.

-Adults who wish to be initiated into the sacrament of Holy Communion should contact the church office at (410) 531-6040.
+Adults who wish to be initiated into the sacrament of Holy Communion should contact the parish office at (410) 531-6040.